This article was medically reviewed by Dr. David Herman.

 Possible Warning Signs of Infection for Most Common Medical Implants

 It is more likely for an infection to occur post-procedure once the device is already inside.
-According to Clinical Infectious Diseases, there a variety of ways a medical device or an implant may get infected.
+According to Clinical Infectious Diseases, there are a variety of ways a medical device or an implant may get infected.
 It’s more common when an implant, even though previously sterilized and packaged, becomes colonized when it was opened and handled during the surgery.

 Another way for it to be infected is when an infection starts on the surface of skin after the surgery, for example, when changing a surgical site dressing.
 This superficial infection, if untreated in a timely manner, can now penetrate deep into the implant.
 Finally, if a patient has a blood infection, these bacteria can travel through the bloodstream and settle on the surface of an implant or device, causing an infection.